Castra: Streets, gates and central plaza

-Canteen
+A Roman fortress typically featured four gateways, with the main street, known as the via praetoria, extending from the principal gateway, the porta praetoria.
+This street intersected at right angles with another primary road called the via principalis.
+The Via Principalis went through the vallum in the Porta Principalis Dextra ("right principal gate") and Porta Principalis Sinistra ("left, etc."), which were gates fortified with turres ("towers").
+The section of the fortress located between the front wall and the via principalis was known as the praetentura, where barracks and storage buildings (horrea) were situated.
+Another road, the via decumana, stretched from the rear gateway, the porta decumana, to the via quintana.
+The area between the via quintana and the rear wall, referred to as the retentura, also contained barracks, storage facilities, and workshops.

-In peaceful times the camp set up a marketplace with the natives in the area.
-They were allowed into the camp as far as the units numbered 5 (half-way to the praetorium).
-There another street crossed the camp at right angles to the Via Decumana, called the Via Quintana, "5th street".
-If the camp needed more gates, one or two of the Porta Quintana were built, presumably named dextra and sinistra.
-If the gates were not built, the Porta Decumana also became the Porta Quintana.
-At "5th street" a public market was allowed.
+The central part of the fortress, lying between the via principalis and the via quintana, was called the latera praetorii and housed the most important buildings.
+These included the principia (the headquarters), which was aligned to face the main gateway, the praetorium (the residence of the commanding officer), the bathhouse, and the hospital, known as the valetudinarium.
+Additionally, just inside the defensive walls and running around the entire perimeter of the fortress was another major road, the via sagularis.
+Smaller streets branched off to connect the various buildings with the main roads.

 Major buildings

 The Via Quintana and the Via Principalis divided the camp into three districts: the Latera Praetorii, the Praetentura and the Retentura.
 In the latera ("sides") were the Arae (sacrificial altars), the Auguratorium (for auspices), the Tribunal, where courts martial and arbitrations were conducted (it had a raised platform), the guardhouse, the quarters of various kinds of staff and the storehouses for grain (horrea) or meat (carnarea).
 Sometimes the horrea were located near the barracks and the meat was stored on the hoof.
 Analysis of sewage from latrines indicates the legionary diet was mainly grain.
 Also located in the Latera was the Armamentarium, a long shed containing any heavy weapons and artillery not on the wall.